Food Premise Registration |

-The Ministry for Primary Industries has released a discussion document and is seeking feedback on the requirements for registration and verification (auditing) of businesses, requirements to ensure food is safe and suitable, requirements for importers of food, cost recovery, infringements, exemptions, and how existing businesses will make the transition from the Food Act 1981 to the Food Act 2014.
+The Ministry for Primary Industries has released proposals for regulations and is seeking feedback on the requirements for registration and verification (auditing) of businesses, requirements to ensure food is safe and suitable, requirements for importers of food, cost recovery, infringements, exemptions, and how existing businesses will make the transition from the Food Act 1981 to the Food Act 2014.

 In addition to our Environmental Health Team, you can also work with our planning and building consents teams to ensure you meet all the relevant health and building regulations.

 The Planning Team can offer advice on our District Plan and information on parking requirements, advertising and likely future patterns of development in that area.